stellar/stellar-protocol/ecosystem/README.md

 * You should continue the discussion of the draft SEP on the mailing list to gather additional feedback.
 We welcome any additional PRs that iterate on the draft.
 * Keep the version of the SEP as a v0 version while in draft.
+* Increment the minor or patch versions on each change while in draft.
+See [SEP Versioning].

 ### Draft -> Awaiting Decision -> Final Comment Period (FCP)
 * When you're ready, you should submit a PR changing the status in the draft to `Awaiting Decision`.